-Regina Weichert, Founder and President, is a writer and producer who contracted Lyme in 2004, treated it promptly with antibiotics and was told that she was “cured.”
+Regina Weichert, President, contracted Lyme in 2004, treated it promptly with antibiotics and was told that she was “cured.”
 It took five years to find out that she still had Lyme.
-So sick that she could barely stand up, Regina was fortunate to find a Lyme literate doctor who saved her life, and to recover with the help of cutting edge treatments from around the globe.
+So sick that she could barely stand, Regina was fortunate to find a Lyme literate doctor who saved her life, and to recover with the help of cutting edge treatments from around the globe.
 She founded Lyme Nation with a vision of replacing the ignorance, denial and neglect surrounding Lyme with knowledge, compassion and a new global response to the disease.
-Regina has a B.A. from Harvard University and an M.S. in Fundraising and Grantmaking from New York University, where she studied non-profits’ use of social media and innovation in the healthcare sector.
+Prior to her illness, Regina produced communications for CBS, Fortune 500 companies and non-profit organizations, and worked closely with an ultra high net worth philanthropist for six years, managing his philanthropy.
+Regina has a B.A. from Harvard University.
+She earned her M.S. in Fundraising from New York University, and attended the Course in Exponential Fundraising at Harvard’s Kennedy School, studying non-profits’ use of social media and innovative cross sector partnerships that are transforming global health.

 Jonathan Zinno, Treasurer, is a Director at Price Waterhouse and Cooper, with expertise in Mergers and Acquisitions, Strategy, Leadership and Performance.
 His main focus is Pharmaceuticals, Life Sciences and Healthcare, where he has been involved in a number of complex transactions.
 Jon is also a founding member of CareooTM – a healthcare start-up that is working to create better patient outcomes in the comfort of the home.
 Jon has a B.S. from Providence College, an M.B.A from Columbia Business School, and he also attended the London School of Economics.
 His great-uncle has had Lyme disease for 30 years.

-George Weiner, Advisor, is the Founder and CEO of WholeWhale.com, and an adjunct professor at NYIT.
-Prior to WholeWhale.com, George was the CTO of DoSomething.org.
+George Weiner is the Co-Founder of PoetryProject.org, and Founder and CEO of WholeWhale, a firm that works with non-profits to increase cause awareness, multiply meaningful engagement and implement data and technology.
+Prior to WholeWhale, George was the CTO of DoSomething.org.
 Under his leadership, the organization became an innovator in social media, mobile technologies and social cause.
 During his 7 years at DoSomething.org, he oversaw the complete overhaul of the site twice (winning a Webby Award and nominations), helping to build a community of over 1.5 million young people taking action.
 George had a Lyme disease scare.
 He turned out not to have Lyme, but experienced first-hand the difficulty of getting an accurate diagnosis.